 All tasks must be performed according to the applicable jurisdictional regulations and standards.
 All health and safety standards must be respected and observed.
-Work should be done efficiently and at a high quality, minimizing material waste or environmental damage.
-At a journeyperson level of performance, all tasks must be done with minimal direction and supervision.
-Landscape horticulturists should be able to meet the physical demands of the trade.
-As a journeyperson progresses in their career there is an expectation they will mentor apprentices, continue to upgrade their skills and knowledge and promote continuous learning in their trade.
+Work should be performed efficiently and at a high quality while minimizing material waste and environmental damage.
+All requirements of the manufacturer and client specifications must be met.
+At a journeyperson level of performance, all tasks must be completed with minimal direction and supervision.
+As a journeyperson progresses in their career there is an expectation they continue to upgrade their skills and knowledge to keep pace with industry and promote continuous learning in their trade through mentoring of apprentices.

-It is expected that journeypersons are able to understand and communicate in either English or French, which are Canada's official languages.
-English or French are the common languages of business as well as languages of instruction in apprenticeship programs.
+It is expected that journeypersons are able to understand and communicate in either English or French, which are Canada’s official languages.
+English or French are the common language of business as well as language of instruction in apprenticeship programs.

 The CCDA and ESDC wish to express sincere appreciation for the contribution of the many tradespersons, industrial establishments, professional associations, labour organizations, provincial and territorial government departments and agencies, and all others who contributed to this publication.

 Special thanks are offered to the following representatives who contributed greatly to the original draft of the standard and provided expert advice throughout its development:

 - David Gardner - Ontario